dzikri007/dzikri007/README.md

 # Hi there 👋

 Aing **Dzikri Raihan**
-🎯 Aspiring Data Analyst | Data Enthusiast
+🎯 Aspiring Data Analyst | Data Enthusiast | Exacting to know how the world works🌏